-EDC 481 E - Practicum Credit Hours: 6
+EDC 481 E - Practicum

-Prerequisite: EDC 471, EDC 474, CE 1
+Prerequisite: EDC 471, EDC 472, EDC473, EDC474

-This course prepares students for identifying the concepts, principles and foundations of the teaching practice strategies.
-It includes the study of concept of the practicum, its principles and foundations, the strategies of teaching within the school, the organization of classroom environment, lesson planning, class interaction, presentation, evaluation and analysis of video-taped material, films and workshops for lesson planning, and actual teaching of the different subjects and helping the students acquire practical skills through actual teaching.
-The course involves student teaching, according to a written plan, which allows developmental mastery of actual teaching.
+This course prepares students for identify the concepts, principles and foundations of the teaching practice strategies.
+It includes the study of: concept of the practicum, its principles and foundation, the strategies of teaching within the school, the organization of classroom environment, lesson planning, class interaction, presentation, evaluation and analysis of video-taped material, films and workshops for lesson planning, and actual teaching of the different subjects and helping the students acquire practical skills through actual teaching.
+It involves student teaching, according to a written plan, which allows developmental mastery of actual teaching.
 It involves student teaching, according to a written plan which allows developmental mastery of actual teaching competencies and procedures.
 The plan should begin with the identification of teaching/ learning environment, observation, and sharing, teaching practice with the cooperative teachers at the school, teaching on their own for a whole semester, and reflecting on their teaching after each lesson.

-EDC 477 E - Methods of Teaching Islamic Education
+EDC 477 E - Methods of Teaching Islamic Studies